-If there is one thing that has been made clear during the COVID-19 pandemic it’s that we value human life.
+If there is one thing that was made clear during the COVID-19 pandemic it’s that we value human life.
 And appropriately so!
 Our life is something to cherish and protect as much as we can.

 Notice that heart disease is by far the leading cause of death.
 According to the World Health Organization (WHO), 80% of heart disease deaths can prevented!
 (3).
 We are extrapolating, but many strokes, respiratory, and diabetes related deaths can be prevented as well.
 Disclaimer, there isn’t research showing 80% of those can be prevented.
 We did not include COVID-19 or some of the other causes of death that likely can be prevented to some extent with improved health.
 With that, we feel pretty confident about the 80% preventable number at the bottom of the graph.
 That suggests that nearly 900,000 deaths per year in the United States could potentially be prevented!